shikha-16/Women-in-Technology/README.md

 [WooTech](https://wootechnology.github.io/Website/) provides a mentorship platform to women in technology and guide them in their career.
 The mentorship platform is open to everyone including students, working professionals or just anyone curious about technology.

 ### 22. Harvard WECode
-[Harvard WECode](https://www.harvardwecode.com/)runs the largest student-run women in tech conference in the world.
+[Harvard WECode](https://www.harvardwecode.com/) runs the largest student-run women in tech conference in the world.
 Their mission is to cultivate the next generation of technical leaders, foster a network and community among collegiate engineers, and promote more female representation in the technical industry.

 ---